 The compliance rate for this critical measure was 100%.
-The measure was applied to 7 of the 64 records in the sample; all 7 of the records were rated achieved.
+The measure was applied to 13 of the 110 records in the sample; all 13 of the records were rated achieved.
 To receive a rating of achieved, the AH record contains documentation confirming the adoption worker met with the child in private and gathered the required information, completed a full report, and the report was approved by the supervisor.

-This critical measure was not applied to 57 records in the sample.
-The reasons for being not applicable on this measure included: 18 had not yet proposed the placement of a child to the prospective adoptive parent(s), 3 had not yet placed a child with the prospective adoptive parent(s), 11 had a child in a 6-month placement (or residency) period that has not concluded, 11 involved a child who is less than 7 or over the age of 12, 9 had the application to adopt withdrawn prior to the placement of a child, and 5 had the application to adopt terminated by MCFD before the placement of a child.
+This critical measure was not applied to 97 records in the sample.
+The reasons for being not applicable on this measure included: 32 had not yet proposed the placement of a child to the prospective adoptive parent(s), 3 had not yet placed a child with the prospective adoptive parent(s), 12 had a child in a 6-month placement (or residency) period that has not concluded, 14 involved a child who is less than 7 or over the age of 12, while 21 had the application to adopt withdrawn prior to the placement of a child, 11 had the application to adopt terminated by MCFD before the placement of a child, and 4 had a placement disruption occur and the application to adopt was subsequently withdrawn.